 This complaint would be filed with FHEO under the Housing Discrimination Form 903.1 (see website at right).
 The complainant's identity will be held in confidence unless written authorization is given.
 The time period for filing complaints is within 180 days of the alleged Act.
-Grantees should have copies of this form available to the public.
-Housing Discrimination Form 903.1: http://portal.hud.gov/hudportal/ HUD?src=/program_offices/ fair_housing_equal_opp/ online-complaint
+Subrecipients should have copies of this form available to the public.

+Housing Discrimination Form 903.1:

+http://portal.hud.gov/hudportal/

+HUD?src=/program offices/

+fair housing equal opp/

+online-complaint